-We do not issue refunds but will reschedule your jump for another day at no additional charge.
+We do not issue refunds.
+You may postpone/reschedule your jump at least 24 hours in advance for no additional charge.

 You should be able to skydive with almost any type of disability.
 If you have any medical problems, check with your doctor first.
 Be sure to tell your instructor ahead of time, particularly if you have back or joint problems.
 We may require proof from your doctor that it is safe for you to skydive.

 If scheduling permits, you may ride in the airplane together, but each tandem jumper leaves the plane separately from other jumpers.
 Please note – We can only have two tandem jumpers at the same time during the week, more on the weekends.